Skip to main content

 (2) Physical therapy services

 (a) Description: services that evaluate and treat an eligible child by physical measures and the use of therapeutic exercises and procedures, with or without assistive devices, for the purpose of correcting, or alleviating a disability.
-The physical therapy service will be recommended by a licensed physical therapist acting within the scope of his or her practice under Ohio law who holds a current, valid license to practice physical therapy issued under Chapter 4755. of the Revised Code.
+The physical therapy service will be recommended by a physical therapist as defined in Chapter 4755. of the Revised Code.

 (b) Qualified practitioners who can deliver the services:

-(ii) Licensed physical therapist assistant who holds a current, valid license issued under Chapter 4755. of the Revised Code, who is employed or contracted with the MSP provider, who is acting within the scope of his or her practice under Ohio law, and who is practicing under the supervision of a licensed physical therapist employed or contracted by the MSP provider.
+(ii) Physical therapist assistant as defined in Chapter 4755. of the Revised Code, in accordance with rule 5160-35-02 of the Administrative Code, and who is practicing under the supervision of a physical therapist as defined in Chapter 4755. of the Revised Code who is employed or contracted by the MSP provider.

 (c) Allowable activities include: